kylerbrown/bark/README.md

 - `bark-root` -- create root directories for experiments
 - `bark-entry` -- create entry directories for datasets
+- `bark-entry-from-prefix` -- create an entry from datasets with matching file prefixes

 For data related scripts see the [datutils](https://github.com/kylerbrown/datutils) project.